agentcoinorg/AutoTx/README.md

 ## Run The Agent

 1. AutoTx requires a fork of the blockchain network you want to transact with.
 You can start the fork by running `poetry run start-fork`, and stop it with `poetry run stop-fork`.
 This command requires Docker to be running on your computer.
 2. Run `poetry run ask` and provide a prompt for AutoTx to work on solving for you (example: `Send 1 ETH to vitalik.eth`).
-The `--prompt "..."` option can be used for non-interactive startup.
+You can also provide the prompt as an argument for non-interactive startup.
 The `--non-interactive` (or `-n`) flag will disable all requests for user input, including the final approval of the transaction plan.
+The `--verbose` (or `-v`) flag will enable verbose logging.

 ### Test Offline
 By default, if the `SMART_ACCOUNT_ADDRESS` environment variable is not defined, AutoTx will create and execute transactions within an offline test environment.
 This test environment includes a new smart account, as well as a development address with test ETH for tx execution.